 Basis.
 However, the donee's basis for lifetime gifts is the donor's original basis, while for gifts at death the basis is stepped up to the date of death value.
 Thus, assets with substantial appreciation are not the best choice for lifetime gifts.

 Credit shelter trusts.
-The uncertainty about estate taxes has made flexibility in estate planning even more important.
 For married couples with combined assets that exceed the exemption amount, the use of credit shelter or bypass trusts remains a key strategy to avoid unnecessary estate taxation on the death of the second spouse.
 On the death of the first spouse, the bypass trust of the first spouse is typically funded up to the maximum Federal exemption amount.
 Those assets are excluded from the survivor's estate, but the survivor may be the trustee, have the income for life, and the power to invade principal so long as it is limited to health, education, maintenance, and support.

 Disclaimers.
 With the exemption amount increasing, the typical funding clause could result in most or all of the first spouse's assets going to the bypass trust.
 If it is not clear that the couple's combined assets will exceed the exemption amount, one approach is to leave everything outright to the survivor.
 The survivor can then assess whether and how much to fund the bypass trust by using a partial disclaimer.
 This is an example of post-mortem estate planning.